galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 ## Using the zipped distribution

-If you are not using the Docker image, simply extract the contents of the zipped distribution file into a directory of your choice, and reference that directory when required during the plug-in installation process or when running SimBank tests that are provided with Galasa.
+If you are not using the Docker image, simply extract the contents of the zipped distribution file into a directory of your choice, and reference that directory when required during the plug-in installation process or when running the SimBank tests that are provided with Galasa.

-If you are using the Docker image, complete the following steps to load and run the docker image that is inside the unzipped folder.
+If you are using the Docker image, complete the following steps to load and run the docker image:

-The example uses port `8080` but you can use a different port.
+Note: The example uses port `8080` but you can use a different port.

 1. Within the directory that contains the Docker image (`isolated.tar`), run the following command:
 ```
 sudo docker load -i isolated.tar
 ```
 A confirmation message is received which is similar to the following message:
-`Loaded image: docker.galasa.dev/galasa-isolated-mvp-amd64:0.15.0-SNAPSHOT`
+`Loaded image: docker.galasa.dev/galasa-isolated-mvp-amd64:0.16.0`
 2. Run the container by using the following command:
 ```
 sudo docker run -d -p 8080:80 <loaded image value>
 ```
 where *loaded image value* is the value of the loaded image that is returned in step 1.
-In this example, the value is `docker.galasa.dev/galasa-isolated-mvp-amd64:0.15.0-SNAPSHOT`.<br> After running the command, the `container ID` value is returned.
+In this example, the value is `docker.galasa.dev/galasa-isolated-mvp-amd64:0.16.0`.<br> After running the command, the `container ID` value is returned.
 3. Check that the logs for the container do not contain any errors by running the following command:
 ```
 $ docker logs <container ID>